petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 necessary for other scientists to do their work.

 However,
-looking at the current reproducible research stack I think it's clear that we're missing a higher level abstraction.
+looking at the current reproducible research stack and best practices it's clear we're missing a higher level abstraction (option 2).
-Instead of each project ...
+There must be a way to allow researchers to take advantage of the latest and greatest computational tools without needing to be experts in software engineering.

-Here's swath of great open source tools for different aspects of the research process, some of which are designed for software development.
+We should have tools and infrastructure that reduce the incidental complexity and eliminate unimportant decisions and other cognitive overhead while retaining the ability to use state-of-the art libraries and applications---and of course naturally integrate them all into a single button reproducible workflow.
-It's your responsibility to integrate them into your own bespoke workflow.
+This is the vision for [Calkit](https://calkit.org).

 or a more vertically-integrated experience for the research process that hides some of the unnecessary complexity.